Developer Portal for YouTrack and Hub Help

 Declare and Schedule an Async Function

 The asyncFunctions object is a map of function names to JavaScript functions.
-Pass one of these names to ctx.invokeAsync() or use it as an async HTTP response handler.
+Pass one of these names to the ctx.invokeAsync() method or to an async HTTP method.
 Inline callbacks are not supported.

 The ctx.invokeAsync() method schedules a named async function for execution after the current transaction is complete.
 It doesn't return a value from the async function.